 - Savings clubs have been a recent add on to mobile money services and this has assisted club members to save up in an easy and electronic way outside the banking system.

 Conclusion – On sinking Titanic Some body said on upper side, if we are sinking why are we hundreds of feet above water then.
 That somebody can be bank in today’s time of fintech industry.
 Opportunities are countless; one who seizes them first gets the upper hand.
 Thanks to regulation and central bank support through the Ministry of Innovation.
 Get up, spread your wings and grab as much sky (I guess there is no more land left) as you can.
 These are policies from Ministries of Innovation and MNOs are the best admirer and advantage takers.
 Sadly for majority of the banks, this is still an unknown path and some don’t find or consider this as a preferred route.
 At all times Security, regulation & Compliance should be on top of fintech Manager and also he/she needs to understand blending of same in development life cycle.
+Mobile Money is supposed to improve life for the lower segment of society and the main objective was financial inclusion.

 HashTags – #WeTransformLives, #iTransformLives, #MobilePayments